An official website of the United States government

 |||

 Note: Data are preliminary.
-Covered employment and wages includes workers covered by Unemployment Insurance (UI) and Unemployment Compensation for Federal Employees (UCFE) programs. |
+Dashes indicate data not applicable or available.
+Covered employment and wages include workers covered by Unemployment Insurance (UI) and Unemployment Compensation for Federal Employees (UCFE) programs. |

-State | Establishments, second quarter (thousands) |
+State | Establishments, fourth quarter (thousands) |

 Employment | Average weekly wage (1) | ||||